 Our staff can often provide brief assistance with common programs or basic Internet functions.
 However, during this phase of reopening, assistance and troubleshooting is limited to what staff can provide from six feet away.

-In order to maintain appropriate distancing, we ask that you use your device at one of the six existing computer stations (two on the first floor, four on the second floor).
+While seating is limited, feel free to use your device at one of the six existing computer stations (two on the first floor, four on the second floor).
+We are slowly bringing back seating, and we also have a study room available on the second floor--please ask for assistance.

 Printing and scanning